Maacaa0/snake-game/README.md

 ## Acknowledgments
 - The Snake Game is inspired by the classic arcade game of the same name.
 - Thanks to the contributors of libraries and resources used in this project.

-Feel free to customize this README file according to your specific game implementation and requirements.